twinfoundation/nft/packages/nft-connector-iota/docs/reference/classes/IotaNftConnector.md

 `U`

-The mutable data to update.
+The new metadata for the NFT.

 #### Returns

 `Promise`\<`void`\>

-Nothing.
+void.

 #### Implementation of